bookofproofs/bookofproofs.github.io/_sources/history/15th-century/durer.md

 **Dürer** was a German artist who is known for his work as an engraver.
 The foundations of descriptive geometry are laid in Dürer's treatise on human proportions published in Nuremberg after his death in 1528.

 ### Mathematical Profile (Excerpt):
-* The Dürer family came from Hungary, Albrecht Dürer senior being born there, and at this time the family name was Ajtos.
-* The name Ajtos means "door" in Hungarian and when Dürer senior and his brothers came to Germany they chose the name Türer which sounds like the German "Tür" meaning door.
 * The name changed to Dürer but Albrecht Dürer senior always signed himself Türer rather than Dürer.
-* Albrecht Dürer senior was a jeweller who had served his apprenticeship with Hieronymus Holfer, and then married Holfer's daughter.
-* As a young boy Dürer was educated at the Lateinschule in St Lorenz and he also worked in his father's workshop learning the trade of a goldsmith and jeweller.
 * In 1486 Dürer became an apprentice painter and woodcut designer to Michael Wolgemut, the leading producer of altarpieces.
 * After an apprenticeship of four years, Dürer had learnt all he could from Wolgemut and had reached a level of artistic quality exceeding that of his famous teacher.
 * Wolgemut advised Dürer to travel to widen his experience and meet other artists.